facebook/react-native-website/docs/handling-touches.md

 * If you need to handle a tap gesture but you don't want any feedback to be displayed, use [**TouchableWithoutFeedback**](touchablewithoutfeedback.md).

 In some cases, you may want to detect when a user presses and holds a view for a set amount of time.
-These long presses can be handled by passing a function to the `onLongPress` props of any of the "Touchable" components.
+These long presses can be handled by passing a function to the `onLongPress` props of any the "Touchable" components.

 Let's see all of these in action: